mui/material-ui/docs/src/pages/demos/breadcrumbs/breadcrumbs.md

 ## Customized breadcrumbs

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can change the breadcrumb link design.
+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.

 {{"demo": "pages/demos/breadcrumbs/CustomizedBreadcrumbs.js"}}

+⚠️ While the material design specification encourages theming, this example is off the beaten path.

 ## Accessibility